elchininet/keep-texts-in-tabs/README.md

 ### Through HACS

+The plugin is still not available in HACS default (it will be when [this](https://github.com/hacs/default/pull/2038) gets merged).
+For now, it should be installed through [HACS custom](https://hacs.xyz/docs/faq/custom_repositories/) adding https://github.com/elchininet/keep-texts-in-tabs to the custom repositories.

-1. Go to `HACS` dashboard
+[//]: # "1.
+Go to `HACS` dashboard"
-2. Go to `Frontend`
+[//]: # "2.
+Go to `Frontend`"
-3. Click on `Explore and download repositories` button in the bottom-right of the screen
+[//]: # "3.
+Click on `Explore and download repositories` button in the bottom-right of the screen"
-4. Search for `keep-texts-in-tabs` and install it
+[//]: # "4.
+Search for `keep-texts-in-tabs` and install it"

 ### Manual installation